ECC-BFMC/Documentation/source/data/demo/explaining.rst

 - **flashing the vehicle**

-After saving, the new calibration files must be copied in the Embedded project, then the project must be :doc:`build & flashed <../embeddedplatform/buildAndFlash>`, according to the documentation.
+After saving, the new calibration files must be :doc:`copied in the Embedded project<../embeddedplatform/calibration>`, then the project must be :doc:`build & flashed <../embeddedplatform/buildAndFlash>`, according to the documentation.